Last Quarter on

 Moon after ascending node

-2 days after ascending node on 5 July 2007 at 01:39 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 18 July 2007 at 00:18 in ♍ Virgo.
+2 days after ascending node on 5 July 2007 at 01:39 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 18 July 2007 at 00:18 in ♍ Virgo.

 Moon before northern standstill

-7 days since the previous standstill on 29 June 2007 at 15:41 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.215°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠28.251° at the point of next northern standstill on 12 July 2007 at 16:38 in ♊ Gemini.
+7 days since the last southern standstill on 29 June 2007 at 15:41 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.215° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠28.251° at the point of next northern standstill on 12 July 2007 at 16:38 in ♊ Gemini.

 Syzygy in 7 days